LukaszBlasiak/room-monitoring/README.md

 * Log4j2
 * JUnit 5

-The complete list of dependencies along with their versions may be found in `gradle.build` file under `room-panel-backend` directory.
+The complete list of dependencies along with their versions can be found in `gradle.build` file under `room-panel-backend` directory.
 ### Installation
 In this project we can distinguish following profiles: